Betta Siamorientalis Care, Tank Setup, Breeding

 Feeding Your Betta Siamorientalis

-Wild bettas are carnivores.
+Betta Siamorientalis are carnivores, and that is why we have a great article on the best foods to feed Siamorientalis.
 Provide them with a diverse diet to ensure optimal health:

 - Live Foods: Their favorites include bloodworms, daphnia, brine shrimp, and mosquito larvae.